Skip to content

 That means:

-• profile scalar values such as diff, budget, format, and output override [context]
+• profile scalar values such as diff, budget, compress, format, and output override [context]

 • profile list values such as ignore and focus are appended after [context]